GeoSciLab/GeoGAN/README.md

 # GeoGAN
-PyTorch implementation of GeoGAN: Adversarial Augmented Dataset for Refined Daily Prediction of Sea Surface Temperature Fields
+PyTorch implementation of GeoGAN: Adversarial Augmented Fields for Efficient Geophysical Anal-ysis
-Releasing soom...

 ### Training GeoGAN:
 Simply run the following to train an encoder-decoder network using GeoGAN on the your dataset: